-The desktop application is easy to use and just by drag and dropping your files in your local OneDrive folder you will upload and automatically synchronize your files across multiple devices.
-The other great thing is that all of your files on the PC where OneDrive is installed on can be accessed later from another device.
+The desktop application is easy to use and just by dragging and dropping your files in your local OneDrive folder, you will upload and automatically synchronize your files across multiple devices.
+The other great thing is that all of your files on the PC where OneDrive is installed can be accessed later from another device.

 - Easy to use desktop application

 - Low level of security for uploaded files

 - Low storage space, even with a paid subscription plan

 So, OneDrive would be the best choice for you if your entire suite of devices is Microsoft-powered.
 It is great as you can manage multiple Office documents, but for database backups only with a paid subscription plan is it starting to be worth it, if you are comfortable with a not very high level of security.